-B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2005.
+Enrollment by Racial/Ethnic Category.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 5 41 41
+B2 Nonresident aliens 7 31 31

+B2 Hispanic 16 58 59

+B2 Black or African American, non-Hispanic 114 391 392

-B2 Black, non-Hispanic 74 305 311
+B2 White, non-Hispanic 1,103 5,311 5,340

-B2 American Indian or Alaska Native 4 18 20
+B2 American Indian or Alaska Native, non-Hispanic 4 23 23

+B2 Asian, non-Hispanic 8 42 43

-B2 Asian or Pacific Islander 10 42 42
+B2 Native Hawaiian or other Pacific Islander, non- Hispanic

-B2 Hispanic 14 50 52

-B2 White, non-Hispanic 1,120 5,068 5,263
+B2 Two or more races, non-Hispanic

-B2 Race/ethnicity unknown 7 14 15
+B2 Race and/or ethnicity unknown 121 299 337

-B2 TOTAL 1,234 5,538 5,744
+B2 TOTAL 1,373 6,155 6,225